vuejs/governance/Governance-Document.md

 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
 For instance, a contributor might be active in the project chatroom and issue tracker, or might supply pull requests.
 All forms of contribution must be performed in accordance to the project's [Contributor Code of Conduct](./coc.html).

-For technical contributions, especially for landing pull requests in the core repositories, there is a [dedicated guide (WIP)]() which new contributors should read and follow.
+We are also working on a [dedicated guide (WIP)]() which all new contributors should read and follow.

 ## Support